Temporary Staff Employees

 Note: All newly-hired temporary employees are strongly encouraged to present an original social security card during initial employment processing to ensure accurate payroll tax reporting.

-- Unless an exemption is requested and approved, all temporary staff employees are subject to the wage and hour (overtime) provisions of the Fair Labor Standards Act and are paid on an hourly basis as determined from the regular submission of time records to indicate hours worked.
-An appropriate hourly rate of pay is determined by a Human Resources Specialist in the Human Resources Department from an analysis of the duties/ responsibilities as described on the Temporary Staff Employment Authorization Request and as consistent with existing career band(s)/role(s) and internal equity considerations.
-Work in excess of 40 hours per week must be compensated at an overtime rate of time and one-half.
+- Unless an exemption is requested and approved, all temporary staff employees are subject to the wage and hour (overtime) provisions of the Fair Labor Standards Act (FLSA) and are paid on an hourly basis as determined from the regular submission of time records to indicate hours worked.
+An appropriate hourly rate of pay is determined by a Staff Employment Specialist in the Human Resources Department from an analysis of the duties/ responsibilities as described on the Temporary Staff Employment Request and as consistent with existing career band(s)/role(s) and internal equity considerations.
+Work in excess of 40 hours per week must be compensated at an overtime rate of one and one-half times their hourly rate.

-- If FLSA exemption status is determined, then a salary for the period of anticipated employment is determined and automatically distributed to the employee on a semi-monthly basis without submission of time records.
+- If FLSA exemption status is determined, then a salary for the period of anticipated employment is determined and automatically distributed to the employee on a semi-monthly basis without submission of a time sheet

 Duration of Employment